 - Slam Bonus: If a player or team wins all five tricks in a round, they are awarded an additional bonus (such as 10 extra points) on top of the points earned for each trick.
 This rule encourages players to take risks and aim for a 'slam.'

-- Winning by Exact Score: In certain versions, the game may require a player or team to achieve 45 points.
+- Winning by Exact Score: The game may require a player or team to achieve 45 points in specific versions.
 If their score surpasses this threshold, it is reduced to 40, and they are obliged to keep playing until they hit the exact score of 45.

 Dealing and Robbing